SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Fluttershy sure is awesome, I hope she says yes.*

-staring at her empty plate she thought, *maybe one day I''ll make pancakes for Fluttershy, that'd be cool.*
+Staring at her empty plate, she thought, *maybe one day I'll make pancakes for Fluttershy, that'd be cool.*

 *Pinkie would be happy to teach you, you know.*

 *Yea, I'll ask her when she's done eating.*

 *Isn't that a crazy idea, Rainbow Dash making pancakes for her marefriend.
 Love makes you do stuff you never thought you would.
-I'd be happy to do it for her though.*
+I'd be happy to do it for her, though.*

-As Pinkie finished her pancakes, Rainbow looked up at her and asked, "Hey, Pinkie, do you think you could teach me how to make pancakes some time?
+As Pinkie finished her pancakes, Rainbow looked up at her and asked, "Hey, Pinkie, do you think you could teach me how to make pancakes sometime?
 I was thinking it'd be cool if I could make them for Fluttershy."

 "Sure," Pinkie said before she got up from the table.
 She picked up their dishes and placed them in the sink.
-Sitting back down at the table she asked, "When do you wanna learn?"
+Sitting back down at the table, she asked, "When do you wanna learn?"

 "How about tomorrow morning?
 So it doesn't get in the way of the planning," Rainbow answered.